AlCash07/ACTL/doc/actl/functional/out_inout.rst

 `output parameter <https://www.foonathan.net/2016/10/output-parameter>`_.
 But the added benefits don't seem to be worth the extra complexity.
-Especially considering that returning by value should be strongly preferred over output parameters, so the latter are left to handle not single object, but ranges and the like.
+Especially considering that returning by value should be strongly preferred over output parameters, so the latter are left to handle not a single object, but ranges and the like.

 Google C++ style guide recognized the problem of output parameters,